Doctor of Nursing Practice Admission Requirements

 - Hold an unencumbered license as a registered nurse and as an advanced practice nurse commensurate with state licensure.

 - Hold national certification in an advanced practice role from a nationally recognized certification/credentialing organization.

 In addition to the DNP admission requirements listed above, prospective students interested in the Nurse Executive Track must submit the following*:

-- If not nationally certified as nurse executive or nurse leader at the time of application, students must provide proof of the certification for which he or she is eligible and that he or she meets the criterion (example: student will provide certification eligibility criteria and supporting documents of her/his individual eligibility).
+- If not nationally certified at the time of application, students must provide proof of the certification to which he or she is eligible and that he or she meets the criterion.
+This may be accomplished by the student providing certification eligibility criteria and supporting documents of his or her individual eligibility.

 DNP Program Application Checklist

 Applications are to be submitted through the Graduate College and must include the following:

 - Official transcripts for all colleges and universities attended.

 - Unofficial transcripts included as part of online application.